 The April 1 time travel guidance from SARFT, which has the power to pull the plug on any Chinese show anywhere, anytime -- answering as it does directly to China’s cabinet, the State Council -- was not an April Fool's prank, which has no such tradition

-, the first emperor of the four-century long Han Dynasty to which modern China’s ethnic Han majority traces its lineage
+In Myth, an adolescent hero travels back 2,000 years to find he is blood brothers with Liu Bang, the first emperor of the four-century long Han Dynasty to which modern China’s ethnic Han majority traces its lineage.

 “I don't think it's a bias against one particular show, but a general guideline,” Zhou said.